| National |

 the interim 2011-based subnational population projections used the mid-2011 population estimates rolled forward from the 2011 Census results as the base, but the assumptions made on future trends were the same as those used in the 2010-based projections

-the interim 2011-based, the 2012-based and the 2014-based subnational population projections incorporated information from the 2011 Census so care is needed if comparisons are made with earlier sets of projections; in addition, the new internal migration methods were introduced and used in the 2012-based subnational population projections onwards
+the interim 2011-based, the 2012-based and the 2014-based subnational population projections incorporated information from the 2011 Census, so care is needed if comparisons are made with earlier sets of projections; in addition, the new internal migration methods were introduced and used in the 2012-based subnational population projections onwards

 An accuracy report was published in 2008 that considered the accuracy of the projections from the 1996-based subnational population projections to the revised 2004-based subnational population projections.
-An updated accuracy report considers the accuracy of the 2004-based, 2006-based, 2008-based and 2010-based subnational population projections when compared with the mid-year population estimates for 2011 based on the 2011 Census.
-The report concludes that it is difficult to determine what is causing the differences seen, because of the many changes in methodology and resulting revisions that occurred during the last decade, outlined previously.
+An updated accuracy report considered the accuracy of the 2004-based, 2006-based, 2008-based and 2010-based subnational population projections when compared with the mid-year population estimates for 2011 based on the 2011 Census.
+The report concludes that it is difficult to determine what is causing the differences seen, because of the many changes in methodology and resulting revisions that occurred during the decade, as outlined previously.